Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Electronic Communication Etiquette

 Electronic communication is the posting or exchange of information via email, social media, discussion forums or other online course media, video conferencing, instant messaging, text messaging, phone, fax, and other virtual means.
-A student is expected to demonstrate professional behavior when communicating electronically and is advised to follow the standards listed below in all interactions with KHSC-KansasCOM community members.
+A student is expected to demonstrate professional behavior when communicating electronically and is advised to follow the standards listed below in all interactions with KHSU-KansasCOM community members.

 General Standards